 The project concept is simple and doesn't require much hardware to get started—especially if you already have spare Pis lying around.
 A Pico is programmed to detect frequencies using jumper wires and parses the data to a smartphone application for interpretation.
 For those unfamiliar, oscilloscopes are useful if you're tinkering with microelectronics, as they're used to test voltages and display the waveform data on a display in real-time.

-If we exclude hardware used for testing the configuration, all you need to create the oscilloscope is a Raspberry Pi Pico microcontroller, a micro USB cable, resistors and some male-to-male jumper wires.
+If we exclude hardware used for testing the configuration, all you need to create the oscilloscope is a Raspberry Pi Pico microcontroller, a micro USB cable, resistors (see resistor color codes to learn more) and some male-to-male jumper wires.

 The oscilloscope data is managed by an Android app called Scoopy on the software side.
 This logic analyzer acts as a visual interface for the oscilloscope input.
 According to How To Electronics, the setup can detect frequencies as high as 250KHz.